What Company Logos Looked Like When They Were Young

-BK’s original logo paid homage to its “Burger King” character.
+One of BK’s original logos paid homage to its “Burger King” character.
 The Burger King logo has changed a lot over the years and just changed again in 2021.
 They took away the blue curve and brought it back to their classic logo from 1994.
 You’ll never guess what these popular brands are called in other countries.

 The “long distance telephone” logo was a trademark of Bell System, one of the precursors to AT&T. Check out these company names that you didn’t know had secret meanings.

 GE has clung to its roots with its cursive letters.
 You may know GE stands for General Electric, but find out what these common acronyms you see all the time actually mean.

 After more than a century in business, Mercedes Benz decided an ironic logo could represent them just as well as their name.

 The Swedish retailer chose bright yellow and blue for its new-and-improved logo.
 By the way, IKEA is just one of the company names you’re actually pronouncing wrong.

 Walt Disney simplified their name and converted their formerly golden logo in to a classic black.
 Learn the 23 secrets Disney employees won’t tell you.